 - Robby Cifelli ’16 – Marian Catholic High School

 - Maddie Head ’17 – Loyola Academy

 - Jack Dolan ’18 – Nazareth Academy

-An invitation to apply for the scholarship will be sent out in early January to all admitted students from the Chicago area.
+An invitation to apply for the scholarship will be included in the acceptance packets sent to admitted students.